-Homology detection is widely used in nearly all analyses targeted at functional and structural characterization of protein molecules [27].
-Notably, it is used as a precursor step to clustering, which aims at partitioning sequences into closely-knit groups of functionally and/or structurally related proteins called "families".
-(See Fig S1 in Supplementary File for an illustrative example.)
-In graph-theoretic terms, this is equivalent of finding variable-sized maximal cliques.
+cliques.
 However, in practice, owing to errors in sequence data and other biological considerations (e.g., functionally related proteins could differ at the sequence level), the problem becomes one of finding densely connected subgraphs [33], [47], [48].
 Protein sequence clustering is gaining importance of late because of its potential to uncover and functionally annotate environmental microbial communities (aka. metagenomic data) [18].
-For instance, a single study in 2007 that surveyed an ocean microbiota [48] resulted in the discovery of nearly 4×10^3 previously unknown protein families, significantly expanding the protein universe as we know it.
-(For more information on metagenomics projects is provided in Section 1.1 of Supplementary File.)
+For instance, a single study in 2007 that surveyed an ocean microbiota [48] resulted in the discovery of nearly $4 \times 10^3$ previously unknown protein families, significantly expanding the protein universe as we know it.
+(For more information on metagenomics projects is provided in Section 1.1 of the online supplementary file.)

 While there are a number of programs available for protein sequence clustering (e.g., [3], [4], [12], [27], [33]), all of them assume that the graph can be easily built or is readily available as input.
-However, modern-day usecases suggest otherwise.
+However, modern-day use-cases suggest otherwise.
 Large-scale projects generate millions of new sequences that need to be matched against themselves and against already available sequences.
 As a concrete example, the ocean microbiota survey project conducted in 2007 [48] generated more than 17 million new sequences and this set was analyzed alongside 11 million sequences in public protein sequence databanks (for a total of 28.6 million sequences).
-Consequently, the most time consuming step during analysis was homology detection, which alone accounted for 106 CPU hours despite the use of faster approximation heuristics such as BLAST [2] to determine
+Consequently, the most time consuming step during analysis was homology detection, which alone accounted for 10 CPU hours despite the use of faster approximation heuristics such as BLAST [2] to determine homology.
+Ideally, dynamic programming algorithms [31], [41] that guarantee alignment optimality should be the method of choice as they are generally more sensitive [34], [40], the associated high cost of computation coupled with a